 Cream of Tartar Substitutes

-Keep In Mind: While these substitutions will give you good results, the finished product may still come out a bit different than you're used to.
-Expect subtle changes in texture and appearance.
-That's just the nature of a substitute.
+While these substitutions will give you good results, the finished product might still come out a bit differently than you're used to.
+Expect subtle changes in texture and appearance because that's just the nature of substitutions.

 Does Cream of Tartar Go Bad?

-As long as you keep your cream of tartar in an air-tight container, away from heat sources, it should keep indefinitely.
-So, don't sweat it if the container in your pantry is so old you don't even remember when you bought it.
-Just dust it off, and put it back into service.
+As long as you keep your cream of tartar in an air-tight container, and away from light, heat, and moisture, it should keep for a few years, if not indefinitely.
+Don't sweat it if the container in your pantry is so old that you don't even remember when you bought it—just dust it off and put it back into service.